 #2 – Mitarai Valley (Yoshino, Nara Prefecture – Honshu)

-Tucked away in the heart of Nara Prefectue, the Mitarai Valley can be found in beautiful Yoshino.
-There’s no direct train or road access to the valley itself, so Mitarai is best suited to those happy to hike their way off the beaten path to the see the crimson leaves.
+Tucked away in the heart of Nara Prefecture, the Mitarai Valley can be found in beautiful Yoshino.
+There’s no direct train or road access to the valley itself, so Mitarai is best suited to those happy to hike their way off the beaten path to see the crimson leaves.

 I spent time in Yoshino back in January – it was stunning.